WHAT DO YOU CHARGE FOR RECORDING / MIXING / MASTERING?

 HOW FAR IN ADVANCE DO I NEED TO BOOK MY SESSION?
 DO YOU EVER TAKE WALK-INS?

 Generally speaking, we are booked up 2 - 4 weeks in advance, sometimes longer.
 We recommend booking at least 2 weeks in advance from when you actually want to record, but no farther than 16 weeks (4 months).
-We never take walk-ins.
+We do not take walk-ins.
 Our studio is private and we book everything in advance.

 DO YOU EVER RENT THE STUDIO FOR REHEARSALS OR WRITING SESSIONS?